rivalrockets/rivalrockets.github.com/_posts/2008-09-11-katies-build.md

   - Computers
   - PC Builds
 ---
-One of the biggest reasons I&#8217;ve been neglecting my blog is the recent influx of computer building adventures
+One of the biggest reasons I've been neglecting my blog is the recent influx of computer building adventures

-I present my sister&#8217;s new gaming machine: _**Mystique**_
+I present my sister's new gaming machine: _**Mystique**_

 Processor: Intel E8500 @ 3.17 GHz